FAQs: Registering to vote

 If you are registered to vote on Scilly and somewhere else:

-• you can vote in both locations in this police and crime commissioner election if your other address is not in the Devon and Cornwall police area;
+• you can vote in both locations for police and crime commissioner elections so long as the other location is not in the Devon and Cornwall police area

 9. I have a second home on the islands.
 Can I register to vote on Scilly as well as at my mainland address?
-If so, can I vote in both locations for the PCC election on Thursday 2 May 2024?
+If so, can I vote in both locations?

 If you split your time between two homes, you may be able to register to vote at both addresses.